microsoft/qsharp-compiler/examples/QIR/Simulation/README.md

 This example provides two "from scratch" sample implementations of a simulator:

-- a state-less [trace simulator](#the-trace-simulator): prints each quantum instructions it receives, useful for debugging or simple hardware backend hookup
+- a state-less [trace simulator](TraceSimulator/README.md): prints each quantum instructions it receives, useful for debugging or simple hardware backend hookup
-- a full state [quantum simulator](#the-state-simulator): simulates ideal quantum computer, inefficient but simple implementation that maps directly to mathematical theory
+- a full state [quantum simulator](StateSimulator/README.md): simulates ideal quantum computer, inefficient but simple implementation that maps directly to mathematical description

-To cleanly separate out different functionalities, the following file structure is used for the sample simulators:
+To cleanly separate out different functionalities, the sample simulators use the following file structure:

 - `<Type>Simulator.hpp` : Declares the simulator class, including required internal data and functions, as well as interface functions.
 - `QubitManager.hpp` : Simple qubit manager implementations to be used by the simulators.
 - `RuntimeManagement.cpp` : Implementation of all simulator functionality related to the `IRuntimeDriver` interface.
 - `<Type>Simulation.cpp` : Implementation of all simulator functionality related to the `IQuantumGateSet` interface.

-### The State Simulator

-This example also contains a sample full state simulator that works with the QIR Runtime.
+The file `SimulatorTemplate.cpp` is a template (in the common sense of the word) that can be filled out with the bodies of each interface method, already providing all the required class structure.